Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

  - Learn how to use the micro:bit JavaScript Blocks Editor (PXT)
  - Get femiliar with the building blocks
  - Learn how to think as a programmer
+ - Learn the basics of electronics and computer science

 ## Materials & Resources
 ### Training